shikha-16/Women-in-Technology/README.md

 ## Tech Events and Programs
 1. [Google Codejam io for Women](https://codingcompetitions.withgoogle.com/codejamio)
+ Code Jam to I/O for Women is one way we bring women (students and professionals) from around the globe together, working to solve tough algorithmic challenges in a 2.5 hour, single-round coding competition.
+The top 150 on the scoreboard will receive a ticket and a stipend to participate in virtual Google I/O.

 2. [Google STEP Internship](https://buildyourfuture.withgoogle.com/programs/step/)
+STEP (Student Training in Engineering Program), formerly known as Engineering Practicum, is a 12-week internship for first and second-year undergraduate students with a passion for computer science.

 3. [Girlscript Summer of Code](https://gssoc.girlscript.tech/)
+GirlScript Summer of Code is the 3 month long Open Source program during summers conducted by GirlScript Foundation, with an aim to help beginners get started with Open Source Development while encouraging diversity.
+Throughout the program, participants contribute to different projects under guidance of experienced mentors.
+Top participants get exciting goodies and opportunities.

 4. [Google Summer of Code](https://summerofcode.withgoogle.com/)
+Google Summer of Code is a global program focused on bringing more student developers into open source software development.
+Students work with an open source organization on a 10 week programming project.

 5. [She Codes by Indeed](https://xathon.mettl.com/event/shecodesindeed)
+Indeed invites women developers to join the coding sprint.
+This event gives women an opportunity to showcase their skills by solving real-world problems and win some cool prizes.
+The coding sprint is an online event and includes several open-ended problem statements related to Indeed business.

 6. [Outreachy](https://www.outreachy.org/)
+Outreachy is a diversity initiative that provides paid, remote internships to people subject to systemic bias and impacted by underrepresentation in the technical industry where they are living.

 7. [DE Shaw Ascend](https://www.deshawindia.com/desis-ascend-educare/about.pdf)
+This fellowships include an introduction to their firm, insights into rigorous approach to finance, and several professional and social networking opportunities.

 8. [Tech Women at Intuit](https://www.intuit.com/careers/programs/tech-women-at-intuit/)
 9. [HackerRamp: WeForShe](https://dare2compete.com/o/myntra-hackerramp-weforshe-myntra-151942)
 10. [Society of Women Engineers India](https://india.swe.org/)